Crown litigation is unlike any other type of litigation!

 Who should attend: Plaintiff counsel who bring actions against the Federal or Provincial Crown.
 Litigation counsel who act on behalf of the Federal or Provincial Crown.

 Learning level: Intermediate/Advanced

 Litigation against the Crown comes with its own set of unique procedural and substantive rules, as well as traps for the inexperienced and unwary.
 Benefit from the experience of seasoned counsel as they navigate you through the Crown litigation process and show you how to avoid the pitfalls.
-At this course, you will cover substantive topics of Crown liability, including: the Crown's liability in negligence, "constitutional torts" (i.e. claims for Charter damages), and liability for interference with private property rights.
-You will also explore the answers to core procedure and remedy questions, such as: "Who do you sue?", "In what court?", "Should you sue or apply for judicial review?", and "Can you obtain injunctive relief?"; you will develop the building blocks for Crown litigation success.
+At this course, you will cover substantive topics of Crown liability, including: the tort of misfeasance in public office, civil claims for Charter damages, and tort and Charter remedies for wrongful imprisonment.
+You will also explore the answers to core procedure and remedy questions, such as: “Who do you sue?”
+“In what court?”
+“Should you sue or apply for judicial review?” and “When is a class action appropriate?”.
+You will develop the building blocks for Crown litigation success.